dereuromark/cakephp-tools/README.md

 ### TODOs

-* Better test coverage (once it's >= 75% I will declare the plugin stable 1.0)
+* Better test coverage (once it's >= 75% I will declare the plugin stable)
 * Use [Transifex plugin](https://github.com/dereuromark/cakephp-transifex) and [transifex.com](https://www.transifex.com/projects/p/tools/resources/) (you need to have a login) for translations

 ### Recent changes (possibly BC breaking)

-* 2014-11 All translations now use the `tools` domain; development messages are not translated anymore
-* 2013-02 Removed PasswordChangeBehavior in favor of its new name Passwordable.
-* 2013-02-25 Removed deprecated bootstrap functions and moved DebugTab functionality into Bootstrap namespace (you need to now manually include it if needed).
 * 2014-01 Changed Garbige to Garbage in method names.
 * 2014-02 Qlogin now uses Token model instead of deprecated CodeKey per default.
 * 2014-07 Packagist package name has been renamed to "cakephp-tools".
+* 2014-11 All translations now use the `tools` domain; development messages are not translated anymore